A standing order is a way of setting up a regular, fixed payment from your bank account.

 You are the only person that can cancel a standing order.
 You can cancel a standing order at any point in branch, over the phone or via secure online banking.
 However, make sure you inform the person or organisation in receipt of the payment before you do, as you could incur fees or penalties for non-payment.
-Remember that if you don't pay a bill on time, this could also affect your credit rating and it will appear on your credit file.
+Remember that if you don't pay a bill on time, this could also affect your credit rating and appear on your credit file.

 Compare bank accounts with our banking search